 - It is rather expensive for the amount of product it contains.

-- Compared to the other entries on this list of best fertilizer for tomatoes, this one has the most amount of critical reviews.
-Most of the complaints were of crop loss, especially those tomatoes planted in containers or in pots, and the product's unreasonable cost.
+- Compared to the other entries on this list of best fertilizer for tomatoes in pots, this one has the most amount of critical reviews.
+Most of the complaints were of crop loss, especially those tomatoes planted in containers or in pots, and the product’s unreasonable cost.

 Dr. earth’s all-organic concoction of feather meal, fish bone meal, soft rock phosphate, seaweed extract, among other sources of nutrients, is not just your average fertilizer.
 Aside from being a tomato and vegetable fertilizer, it’s also great for planting shrubs, ornamental trees, as well as bare-root planting.
 Know more about its pros and cons below.

 - Packed with choice strains of essential nutrients, Dr. Earth Organic 5 Tomato, Vegetable, and Herb Fertilizer guarantees a bountiful harvest for tomatoes and every other vegetable you can grow in your backyard.